 No actual service data is used in the development of test environments.

-CafeX makes it seamless for customers to manage access and sharing policies with authentication and single-sign on (SSO) options.
-All communications with CafeX servers are encrypted using industry-standard protocols, such as HTTPS, over public networks, meaning the traffic between you and CafeX is secure.
+Challo makes it seamless for customers to manage access and sharing policies with authentication and single-sign on (SSO) options.
+All communications with Challo servers are encrypted using industry-standard protocols, such as HTTPS, over public networks, meaning the traffic between you and Challo is secure.

 |Tenant segregation||Customers can bring their own storage, that is only used for their data.|

-Data that CafeX stores uses different encryption keys such that it cannot be decrypted, or modified, by another tenant.
+Data that Challo stores uses different encryption keys such that it cannot be decrypted, or modified, by another tenant.